ABRG-Models/morphologica/README.cmake.md

 # Find the libraries which will be needed
 find_package(HDF5 REQUIRED)        # Only required if you used morph::HdfData
-find_package(Armadillo REQUIRED)   # Only required if you use the Bezier curve classes or HexGrid/CartGrid find_package(OpenGL REQUIRED)      # This, glfw3 and Freetype are required for morph::Visual find_package(glfw3 3.3 REQUIRED)
+find_package(Armadillo REQUIRED)   # Only required if you use the Bezier curve classes or HexGrid/CartGrid find_package(OpenGL REQUIRED)      # This, glfw3, Freetype and nlohmann-json are required for morph::Visual find_package(glfw3 3.3 REQUIRED)
 find_package(Freetype REQUIRED)
 find_package(nlohmann-json REQUIRED)